WIC Teachers 2018-19

-Seven Whitman Graduates Embark for Year of Teaching in China
+Five Whitman Graduates Embark for Year of Teaching in China while two 2017-18 teachers will remain in China to teach for a second year.

-In keeping with a 35-year tradition, seven Whitman graduates departed last month for yearlong positions teaching English at Chinese universities through the Whitman in China program.
+In keeping with a 35-year tradition, five Whitman graduates depart this month for yearlong positions teaching English at Chinese universities through the Whitman in China program.

 Founded by David Deal, Professor of History, in 1982 the aim of the program is to promote understanding between the people of China and the people of the United States.
 Throughout the years over 200 Whitman alumni have participated in the program and many went on to pursue careers in business or journalism in China or have become academics in China-related fields.